yeargun/json24/README.md

 **Parameters:**
 - `jsonStr` (string): The JSON string to parse.
 - `requiredKeys` (string[]): Optional array of keys that must be present in the JSON string for it to be considered valid.
-Is helpful when you think there might be multiple JSON-like strings might be present in the string.
+Is helpful when you think there might be multiple JSON-like strings present in the string.
 - `options` (ParseOptions): Optional settings to override the default parser options.

 **Returns:** `any` - The parsed JSON object or `null` if parsing fails.